Seraphli/story_writer_repo/Code/Something with websocket, queue, protobuf, pickle.md

 Another bug is about pickle and protobuf.
 You can not push a protobuf object to a multiprocessing queue, because the object can not be pickled.
+So the only way of doing it is to use SerializeToString before push it to the queue and ParseFromString after get object out of the queue.